 Demographic and clinical data of patients

-Demographic, clinical parameters and outcomes of patients with anti-GBM disease are listed in Table 1.
+The demographic, clinical and pathological parameters of the 46 patients with anti-GBM disease are listed in Table 1.

 Of the 46 patients, the average age was 35.3±15.7 years, with a male to female ratio of 2.3:1 (32 male and 14 female).
 Fifteen (32.6%) patients had pulmonary hemorrhage and presented as Goodpasture’s syndrome.
 The mean level of serum creatinine at presentation was 728.5±378.8 μmol/L. The median level of serum anti-GBM antibodies was 63U/mL (range from 15 to 176U/mL, normal <13U/mL).
 Nine (19.6%) patients were ANCA positive, with 8 specific to MPO and 1 specific to PR3.